The Complete Sand Sculpture “How To” and Construction Manual

 Remember, this is a time of learning, do not become discouraged.
 Things are going to fall.
 This happens to everyone, and is a very important learning tool.
 These events teach you volumes if you pay attention.
 Try to figure out why it fell, and try it again.
 Quality of the sand, level of compaction, water content, and undercutting the sand too far, are all factors.

 Practice makes perfect.
 It sucks but it is true.
-Everyone's first sculpture is humble at best.
+Everyone's first sculpture is humble at best, I know mine were.
 But the good news is that anyone can produce awesome sculpture with practice.
 Now get out on the beach and have fun.